averycrespi/vtt-bridge/DEVELOPERS.md

 # Build the extension package.
 yarn build

-# Run unit tests with Jest.
+# Run unit tests.
 yarn parcel:test

-# Run automation tests for Firefox.
+# Run automation tests with Firefox.
 # The `geckodriver` binary must be in your PATH.
 yarn firefox:test

-# Run automation tests for Chromium.
+# Run automation tests with Chromium.
 # The `chromedriver` binary must be in your PATH.
 yarn chromium:test